-In cases decided before the 2016 federal regulations, North Carolina appellate decisions addressing child custody proceedings held that the party who seeks to invoke ICWA has the burden of showing that the Act applies.
+2. Burden of establishing ICWA applies.
+Anyone may raise the question of whether ICWA applies in a particular case because the child is an Indian child.
+North Carolina appellate decisions addressing child custody proceedings that occurred before the 2016 federal regulations have held that the party who seeks to invoke ICWA has the burden of showing that the Act applies.
 In re Williams, 149 N.C.
 App.
-951 (2002) (affirming the trial court's decision to deny a motion to dismiss a TPR proceeding for lack of subject matter jurisdiction where the respondent father merely mentioned his Indian heritage in his motion to dismiss and his testimony but provided no supporting evidence, such as documentation or testimony from a tribal representative, to prove ICWA applied); In re C.P., 181 N.C.
+951 (2002) (affirming the trial court's decision to deny a motion to dismiss a TPR for lack of subject matter jurisdiction where the respondent father merely mentioned his Indian heritage in his motion to dismiss and his testimony but provided no supporting evidence, such as documentation or testimony from a tribal representative, to prove ICWA applied); In re C.P., 181 N.C.
 App.
-698 (2007) (holding ICWA did not apply when respondent raised the issue that she and the children might be members of the Pokagen Band of Potawatomi Indians; the tribe did not respond to the ICWA notice sent by DSS and the period of time for the tribe to respond under ICWA had been exceeded; and respondent did not meet her burden of proof to show that ICWA applied).
+698 (2007) (holding ICWA did not apply when respondent raised the issue that she and the children might be members of the Pokagen Band of Potawatomi Indians; the tribe did not respond to the ICWA notice sent by DSS and the period of time for the tribe to respond under ICWA had been exceeded; and respondent did not meet her burden of proof to show that ICWA applied when the only evidence was her word, without any supporting documentation, that she and the children were tribal members).
+The court of appeals identified documentation or testimony from a tribal representative as examples by which a party can prove ICWA applies, and while recognizing there are other methods of proof, it stated the "equivocal testimony of the party seeking to invoke the Act, standing alone, is insufficient to meet this burden."
+In re Williams, 149 N.C.
+App. at 957.
+See also 25 C.F.R.
+23.108(c) (court may rely on facts or documentation such as tribal enrollment documentation that indicates tribal membership or eligibility for membership when determining whether the child is an Indian child).

-The first North Carolina appellate decision to address the 2016 regulations is In re L.W.S., 255 N.C.
-App.
-296 (2017), even though the regulations did not apply since the termination of parental rights action concluded before the effective date of the regulations.
-The court of appeals found the respondent father did not timely raise or meet his burden of proving ICWA applied, but it referenced the new 2016 regulations.
+In In re L.W.S., \\\\, N.C.
+App. \\\\, 804 S.E.2d 816 (2017), the court of appeals found the respondent father did not timely raise or meet his burden of proving ICWA applied in a termination of parental rights action that concluded before the new federal regulations became effective but in a footnote referenced the new 2016 regulations.
 In footnote 4, the court of appeals stated "it seems to be the case that the burden has shifted to state courts to inquire at the start of a proceeding whether the child at issue is an Indian child, and, if so, the state court must confirm that the agency used due diligence to identify and work with the Tribe and treat the child as an Indian child unless and until it is determined otherwise."
-In re L.W.S., 255 N.C.
-App.
-296, 298 n.4 (2017).